luheng/lsgn/README.md

   * Run `python test_single.py <experiment>` for the single-model evaluation.
 For example: `python test_single.py conll2012_final`

 ## Other Quirks
 * It does not use GPUs by default.
 Instead, it looks for the `GPU` environment variable, which the code treats as shorthand for `CUDA_VISIBLE_DEVICES`.
 * The evaluator should not be run on GPUs, since evaluating full documents does not fit within GPU memory constraints.
 * The training runs indefinitely and needs to be terminated manually.
 The model generally converges at about 300k steps and within 48 hours.
+* At test time, the code loads the entire GloVe 300D embedding file in the beginning, which would take a while.